 - 3.3 Rhodamine 6G working solution: - 1.
 Measure out approximately 0.1 gram Rhodamine 6G (about the size of a BB) and add to the storage bottle. - 2.
-Add approximately one liter of methanol or distilled water depending on the carrier you wish to use. - 3.
+Add approximately one liter of methanol or distilled water depending on the carrier the analyst wishes to use. - 3.
 Seal the bottle and agitate gently to mix. - 4.
 Label the bottle with the type of carrier used (distilled water or methanol).

-Latent Prints Analytical Methods Rhodamine 6G #21 Revision 3
+Latent Prints Analytical Methods Rhodamine 6G #21 Revision 4